NicKAnderson038/JavascriptOOP/README.md

 ##### Composition vs. Inheritance

-1. Inheritance is defining what types ARE.
+1. Inheritance is defining what types are going forward.

-2. Composition is defining what types <a href="https://www.youtube.com/watch?v=wfMtDGfHWpA" target="_blank">DO</a>.
+2. Composition is defining what types <a href="https://www.youtube.com/watch?v=wfMtDGfHWpA" target="_blank">do</a> now.

 #